rgilmour70/ic-primo-ve/docs/index.md

 ![Sample Map](images/sample_map.png)

 We are often asked about how to implement such a tool.
-Of course, we're happy to share our code with anyone who wants it, but the programming is only one part of the map system.
-On this page, I hope to document the system as a whole, including the organizational challenges along with the technical ones.
+Of course, we're happy to share this code (as part of our Primo VE customization package) with anyone who wants it, but the programming is only one part of the map system.
+On this page, I hope to document the system as a whole, including the organizational challenges as well as the technical ones.
 This will help you decide if such a project is worthwhile for your institution and to what extent the code provided here will work for your needs.

-Because of the host of variables involved in a mapping system, this is not "plug and play" software.
-You will need at least a little JavaScript experience in order to customize and implement it.
-In particular, you will need to create your own version of `js/mapData.js` (instructions follow) and you will most likely need to edit `js/maps.js`, especially if your stack designations differ significantly from those used at Ithaca College.
+Because of the host of variables involved in a mapping system, this is *not* "plug and play" software.
+You will need at least a little JavaScript (and preferably AngularJS) experience in order to customize and implement it.
+In particular, you will need to create your own version of `js/1-mapData.js` (instructions follow) and you will need to edit `js/ic-custom.js`, especially if your stack designations differ significantly from those used at Ithaca College.

 ## Planning Your Mapping Project